dmachard/go-dnscollector/doc/collectors.md

 })
 ```

-### Ingest Pcap File
+### Ingest Pcap

-This collector enable to ingest multiple pcap files by watching the provided directory.
+This collector enable to ingest multiple pcap files by watching a directory.
+Make sure the PCAP is complete before moving the file to the directory so that file data is not truncated.

 Options:
 - `watch-dir`: (string) directory to watch for pcap files ingest